raca159/mcp-demo/README.md

 # MCP Research Assistant Demo

 ## Overview
-This project demonstrates a research assistant application built using Model Control Protocol (MCP), LangChain, FastAPI, and Streamlit.
+This project demonstrates a research assistant application built using Model Context Protocol (MCP), LangChain, FastAPI, and Streamlit.
 It showcases how to create a modular AI system with MCP servers and Langchain.
 This demo can search and analyze scientific papers, provide linguistic analysis on documents, and create a user-friendly interface for interacting with these AI capabilities.

 <!-- ![search and open article](assets\search_and_open.gif)